kenashkov/swoole-performance-tests/README.md

 If there are no IO operations (for example Swoole\Table can be used for sharing data between the Workers) then the requests can reach 10-20 000 per second (test [6] shows 53 000 but this drops when there is actual business logic to be executed).
 - Swoole can serve more requests than Apache and there was no a single failed request in all the tests.
 - Swoole is a step further both in speed and the load that can be sustained compared to Apache/mod_php

+Swoole does not execute PHP faster that any other setup.
+If your application uses heavy processing in PHP it will not benefit that much if you switch to Swoole.

 Swoole can also serve as a traditional web server (static_handler & document_root need to be enabled) but it is better to offload the static handling to Apache or Nginx.
 Swoole also supports HTTP2 and HTTPS but these were not included in the tests.
 And there is also a Websocket server!